Skip to main content

 “Even before this recent case, it was quite clear that getting into the American market and keeping tariffs at something you could afford was going to be difficult.
 You have to explore other countries, other markets.
 This reinforces that drive,” he said.

-“The Singapore government has announced aid for companies to globalise, and all the more we should step up our efforts and maybe push in this direction.
+“The Singapore government has announced aid for companies to globalise, and all the more we should step up our efforts and really push in this direction.
 We mustn’t give up on America, but with this uncertainty, we’d better look for alternatives and a Plan B.”

 Watch the CNA news report (21 February 2026) here: https://youtu.be/LGZegs6zS-U?si=2FeputX1kS4UAVob&t=108